bergie/bergie.github.com/_posts/2017-01-05-noflo-process-api.md

 Now with the upcoming NoFlo 0.8 release we've taken the best ideas from those helpers and rolled them back into the `noflo.Component` base class.

-So, how does a component written usign the Process API look like?
+So, how does a component written using the Process API look like?

 ```javascript
 // Load the NoFlo interface